goncalor/SLAE64/3/readme.markdown

     $ echo $?
     242

-You can see the program no longer crashes and it returns 242, which is in fact `-EFAULT` or -14, intepreted as unsigned (misleading, I know).
+You can see the program no longer crashes and it returns 242, which is in fact `-EFAULT` or -14, interpreted as unsigned (misleading, I know).

     $ python3
     >>> import errno